msanatan/msanatan.github.io/source/_posts/2019/thoughts-after-making-my-first-godot-game.md

 The first tutorial was to build a game called Loony Lips.
 It's a simple game that generates a random sentence given 4 user inputs.
 It was super simple, the small scope was perfect.
 After that tutorial, Godot finally clicked for me.

 The next tutorial for the course was a platformer.
 I always like to create something after completing a section in an online course, it's a nice way to validate what I learned.
-So before moving onto the next class, I decided to make AV: Execute.
+So before moving onto the next class, I decided to make **AV: Execute**.

 ## November Game Project 2019 - AV: Execute

-I started to play Megaman Battle Network again... it holds up so well after all these years &hearts;!
+I began playing Megaman Battle Network again... it holds up so well after all these years &hearts;!
 So the game I created would have its 8-directional movement.
 Heck, let's just make it a game about viruses.
 In the end, I came up with [AV: Execute](https://msanatan.itch.io/av-execute).

 ![Screenshot of AV Execute](/images/av-execute.png)